 - Air flow is vital.
 To remove the most pollutants possible from the air, the air needs to spend the maximum possible amount of time passing through the carbon.
 In the air filter industry, this is known as “dwell time.”
 A filter with a good amount of carbon of sufficient thickness and high dwell time is going to be far more effective than a filter with a thin layer of carbon.

 - Change your carbon filter.
 Once the carbon becomes saturated, it loses all effectiveness as an air filter.
 It is imperative that you change it out for a fresh carbon filter when this happens.
 The problem is that there is not a perfect method of knowing when carbon is saturated.
 Sometimes you will notice the smell; sometimes you will not.
 You can follow the manufacturer’s guidelines and change it on a regular basis, although this is just a rough estimate.
 The carbon becomes saturated depending on how heavily it is used and the amount of pollutants it is exposed to.
 Replacing carbon filters is a costly investment, but a monthly replacement schedule is a good starting point.

-Please note that according to the EPA, gas-phase filters, like activated carbon, cannot readily remove carbon monoxide, and employing other important steps, like having a carbon monoxide detector, must be used to prevent exposure.
+Please note that according to the EPA, gas-phase filters, like activated carbon, cannot readily remove carbon monoxide in homes, and employing other important steps, like having a carbon monoxide detector, must be used to prevent exposure.

 Now that you know how to use a carbon filter well, the next step is to learn which situations it can be effectively used for.

 Activated carbon air filters can be helpful in a few areas.